-Review: Air Canada Maple Leaf Lounge, Ottawa, Canada
+Review: Air Canada Maple Leaf Lounge, Ottawa – Domestic, Canada

 I woke up at about 5:50 AM and checked out and left my work hotel for the week.
 I happened to have been driving a beautiful blue Volvo V90 for the week which was a generous upgrade from an Intermediate I had booked at Hertz courtesy of Five Star status.
 As I arrived to the rental return in Ottawa, I was sad to see this one go.

-The Ottawa airport is a fantastic but compact space for the most part.
-It has beautiful open spaces with open air fitting of an airport for a capital city in a first world country.
+The Ottawa International Airport is a fantastic but compact space for the most part.
+It has beautiful open spaces with open air spaces that are fitting of an international airport for a capital city of a first world country.
 Despite the open spaces, there are quite a few bottlenecks at the security check point and immediately after security.